Research Projects and Publications

 Examining Geographic, Structural, and Household Factors Associated with Food Store Shopping Behaviors

 Investigators and institutions: Megan Gilster (PI), Barbara Baquero, Cristian Meier, and Adriana Maldonado, University of Iowa.

 The Effect of SNAP on Food Purchases and Family Nutrition

 Investigators and institutions: Jesse Shapiro (PI), Justine Hastings, Diego Focanti, Ryan Kessler, Diego Gentile, Yusheng Fei, and Jeffrey Nelson, Brown University.

 Food Consumption Patterns and their Determinates: A Disaggregated Analysis

-Investigator and institution: Madan Dey (PI) and Issac Sitienei, Texas State.
+Investigators and institution: Madan Dey (PI) and Issac Sitienei, Texas State.

 Salience, Food Security, and SNAP Participation